 The Perhams’ mother had dismissed the talk of murder as just more of Mary’s outrageous behavior.
 Mary played on Marcus’ continuing infatuation with her.
-She invited him to Bennington and took him to a picnic grounds on the Walloomsac River on August 9, 1902.
+She invited him to Bennington and took him to a picnic grounds on the Walloomsac River on Aug.
+9, 1902.
 There, she and Leon invited him to play a game.
-He took a dare see if they could tie his hands so tight he couldn’t get them undone.
+He took a dare to see if they could tie his hands so tight he couldn’t get them undone.

 Before they disposed of him, Mary did one last thing.
 She removed a life insurance policy from Marcus’ pocket.
 She then attached a forged suicide note to Marcus’ hat and left it by the river.